gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-customer-returns-delivery-v2-service/README.md

 # @sap/cloud-sdk-vdm-customer-returns-delivery-v2-service

-This package contains the OData VDM for the [Customer Returns Delivery V2 Service](https://api.sap.com/api/API_CUSTOMER_RETURNS_DELIVERY_SRV;v=0002) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Customer Returns Delivery V2 Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Delivery Processing Integration (SAP_COM_0106).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/80/7fa67fc625453bad4756e4832f42f5/frameset.htm).

 ### Helpful Links